Renewable Energy (RENG)

 RENG 225.
 Tower Climbing and Rescue.
 (2 Credits)

 Develop industry-relevant tower climbing, rescue, and rigging skills through hands-on experience on our indoor and outdoor tower climbing facilities.
 Understand tower climbing standards and industry terminology, competent climber expectations and duties, and fall protection equipment inspections.
 Build confidence in working safely at heights and performing team tasks in stressful conditions.
 This course is physically demanding and requires the willingness to be at heights; students must be able to lift 50 pounds and climb a ladder.
 This course has an additional lab fee.
-2 credits (1 lecture hour, 3 lab hours), spring/fall semester.
+2 credits (1 lecture hour, 3 lab hours), fall and spring semester.

 RENG 231.
 Solar Photovoltaic Installation.
 (3 Credits)